Childhood Emotional Neglect Therapy for Women in Fort Wayne, Indiana

 Was I Emotionally Neglected as a Child?

 Perhaps there were times in your life where you felt invisible to those you loved the most.
 Their attention and affection felt ever elusive, regardless of what you did to try and capture it.
-Their gaze felt fleeting, detached, and non-present.
+Their gaze was fleeting, detached, and non-present.

 When you experienced intense emotions you were met with: anger, resentment, threats, punishment, or a cold indifference.

 Maybe you started to believe that these emotions were “bad” and felt like you needed to become more adept at hiding them from others to keep yourself safe.
-This may have resulted in a general discomfort in experiencing your emotions in your body, as well as being vulnerable with others.

-It might have started to feel safer “mentalizing” them – (spending lots of time trying to “figure your emotions out” rather than truly “feeling them”).
+It might have started to feel safer “mentalizing” them (spending lots of time trying to “figure your emotions out” rather than truly “feeling them”).
 There was safety in the mentalization because it created distance between younger parts and overwhelming feelings that weren’t safe to be expressed in your family of origin.
 This protective mechanism never meant you were broken … you were actually experiencing chronic abandonment and neglect by primary attachment figures.

 As a child, you may have felt like you didn’t have many people you could trust or rely on.
 Empathy was a rare bird that was difficult to find.

-Maybe the only person you could lean on was yourself.
 You got things done on your own.
 But the painful emotions you had no outlet for, formed a desire to escape them.
 Maybe through doom-scrolling, self-harm, binge-eating or restriction, overloading your schedule, and much more.
 This then lead to difficulties identifying, expressing, and regulating emotional content in adolescence and later adulthood.

-You maybe started to choose relationships where you felt “needed” rather than “seen”.
 This birthed droves of non-reciprocal relationships where you’re chronically: over-giving, under-receiving, remaining unseen, subtly manipulated, and left with chronic confusion about your own judgment and perceptions of reality.
 You may also possess heightened fears regarding rejection and abandonment.
 These dynamics often mirror earlier attachment wounds with prior caregivers.

 Meaning, we are seeking what we are most familiar with – not necessarily what is healthiest or most life-giving for us.